One of the world’s greatest love stories comes alive in spectacular style with English National Ballet’s in-the-round production of Romeo and Juliet.

 Part of the Royal Opera House LIVE Season 2014/15 – Cineworld, Milton Keynes, Monday 28th April 2014

-Ballet lovers joined viewers in 29 countries across the world last night at the city’s live screening of The Royal Ballet’s newest full-length work, The Winter’s Tale.
+Ballet lovers in 29 countries across the world enjoyed the live screening of The Royal Ballet’s newest full-length work, The Winter’s Tale, last night.